Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness. Life is all about balance.

 All ALONE!
 The forecast for the year ahead was almost more than my superstitious little heart could bear to imagine.
 The fear of the fateful upcoming year hovering over me till I could once again have another New Year's Eve prophecy to replace the corrupt one that I had received.

-How I wish that I had never overheard that drunken neighbor and his superstition.
+How I wish that I had never overheard that drunken neighbour and his superstition.
 Now I appear to be cursed for all eternity to believe what he believes.
+It echoes in my brain, whatever you are doing or feeling at the stroke of midnight is what you will be doing or feeling for the rest of the New Year.

 Will you go out for New Year's Eve or Stay at Home